-The recent study published in Springer’s Journal of Business and Psychology found that other factors are closely correlated with taking home a bigger paycheck.
+The 2017 study published in Springer’s Journal of Business and Psychology found that other factors are closely correlated with taking home a bigger paycheck.
 They include:

 - Good health